voicehacks/Recipe/README.md

 <!-- TODO:  Re-word this and provide the option for more detailThis lesson consists of 3 main steps: Use the code provided in [src/index.js](src/index.js) and in [speechAssets/IntentSchema.json](speechAssets/IntentSchema.json) -->

 ### Task 1: Build the Skill
-Create your skill using the Lambda code given in [src/index.js](src/index.js) and the [intent schema](speechAssets/IntentSchema.json).
-If you're completing this step on your own, feel free to do it and move to Task 2.
+Create your skill using the Lambda code given in [src/index.js](src/index.js) and the [Interaction Model](speechAssets/InteractionModel.json).
+If you're comfortable completing this step on your own, feel free to do it and move to Task 2.
+Otherwise, follow the steps in the

-You can use the [detailed instructions](https://github.com/voicehacks/Recipe/tree/master/Detailed%20Setup%20Instructions) for step-by-step guidance.

 ### Task 2: Enable Permissions
 We can configure a DynamoDB database table to remember which step the user was on when they stop or pause the skill.